Skip to main content

 1. In the FLAWS IN MY CODE view, select a flaw.
 The source file that contains the flaw opens in a tab and the line of code where the flaw exists is underlined red.

-4. To unignore a flaw, locate it in the Ignored flaws dropdown at the bottom of the FLAWS IN MY CODE view, then select Unignore flaw vscode-unignore-flaw-icon.png.
-The flaw moves out of the Ignored flaws dropdown and is visible in the source file.
+4. To unignore a flaw, at the bottom of the FLAWS IN MY CODE view, expand Ignored flaws.
+Then, locate a flaw and select Unignore flaw ide-unignore-flaw-icon.png.
+The flaw moves out of the Ignored flaws list and is visible in the source file.

 Review vulnerabilities